sentenzo/secondglass/README.md

    - option 2 - if only having `Poetry`:
      - in the project directory execute `poetry install`
    - option 3 - if having none:
-     - in the project directory create virtual envirunment and switch to it
+     - in the project directory create virtual environment and switch to it
      - execute `pip install -r requirements.txt`
 2. Run the app:
   - option 1: `make run`